derickschaefer/stcw-coverage-assistant/readme.txt

 = How often is coverage data updated? =

 Coverage statistics are calculated in real-time when you visit the dashboard.
-Trend data snapshots are stored once per day automatically.
-You can manually refresh trend data using the "Refresh Trend Data" button.

 = What data does this plugin store? =

-The plugin stores one WordPress option: `stcwca_coverage_trend` - an array containing up to 30 days of daily coverage snapshots.
-This data is automatically cleaned (keeps last 30 days) and completely removed when you uninstall the plugin.
+This plugin does not store any persistent data in the WordPress database.
+All coverage statistics are calculated in real-time when you view the dashboard.
+No options, settings, or historical data are saved.

 = Does this plugin cache anything itself? =